An Overview of Asymptotic Normality in Stochastic Blockmodels: Cluster Analysis and Inference: Asymptotic Normality in Stochastic Blockmodels

-where $\mathbf{S}$ denotes the asymptotic covariance matrix. \end{theorem} \citet{lunde_subsampling_2019} allows the probabilities to be drawn from a general latent position distribution but requires that $n\rho_n \gg n^{1/2}$.
-The authors do not provide the covariance matrix $\mathbf{S}$, but it should be noted that it is the same as in \citet{koltchinskii_random_2000}; in essence, this is due to the fact that the fluctuations of $A/(n\rho_n) - K$ are of smaller order than the fluctuations of $K$ and its corresponding integral operator.
-In other words, the leading $d$ eigenvalues of $A/(n\rho_n)$ and $P/(n\rho_n)$ have the same limiting distribution.
-In contrast, the results in \citet{athreya_eigenvalues_2021} and \citet{fan_asymptotic_2020} concern the leading eigenvalues of $A$.
+In \citet{lunde_subsampling_2023}, the probabilities are allowed to be drawn from a general latent position distribution but with $n\rho_n \gg n^{1/2}$.
+Therein, the covariance matrix $\mathbf{S}$ is not discussed in detail, though it is the same as in \citet{koltchinskii_random_2000}, due to the fact that the fluctuations of $(n\rho_n)^{-1} A - \mathcal{K}$ are of smaller order than the fluctuations of $\mathcal{K}$ and its corresponding integral operator.
+In other words, the leading $d$ eigenvalues of $(n\rho_n)^{-1} A$ and $(n\rho_n)^{-1} P$ have the same limiting distribution.
+In contrast, the results in \citet{athreya_eigenvalues_2021,fan_asymptotic_2022} concern the leading eigenvalues of $A$.

-Taken together, these results imply that for sufficiently dense graphs the empirical eigenvalues of $A$ are \emph{biased} estimators of the eigenvalues of $P$, but, the eigenvalues of $A/n\rho_n$ are unbiased estimators of those of the corresponding kernel operator.
-Whether these results can be extended to various sparsity regimes or can be used explicitly for inference is an open question.
+The aforementioned results illustrate that for sufficiently dense graphs, the eigenvalues of $A$ are asymptotically biased estimators of the (population) eigenvalues of $P$, but, the eigenvalues of $(n\rho_n)^{-1} A$ are asymptotically unbiased estimators of those of the corresponding kernel operator (not necessarily unbiased for finite $n$).
+In all cases, these results hold under more general models, namely for both \cref{athreyaeigenvalueCLT,thm:lunde} the edge probability matrix $P$ can be drawn from a generalized random dot product graph, and in \cref{faneigenvalueCLT} the edge probability matrix need only be low-rank.
+Whether these results can be extended to various sparsity regimes or used explicitly for inference is a topic of ongoing investigation.